 If you answered yes, cabinet refacing is the right choice for you.
 We, at Desirable Kitchens and Refacing, are able to complete most refacing projects in 3-5 days or less—without the mess and the hassles of a full kitchen remodel.
 Additionally, during this time, you are still able to utilize your kitchen.
 For cabinet replacement, you would need to afford more time and disruption in your kitchen, plus more mess, for removal of existing cabinets and installation of new ones.
 Ultimately, the time you have and the disruption you can afford will dictate which option is best for you.

-For some homeowners, the environment may be of more concern than layout, budget or time.
-If you are looking for a more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because less items end up in the landfills.
-Unfortunately, cabinet replacing involves the disposal of complete cabinets—boxes, doors, drawers and hardware.
+For some homeowners, the environment may be of more concern than layout, budget, or time.
+If you are looking for a more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because fewer items end up in landfills.
+Unfortunately, cabinet replacing involves the disposal of complete cabinets—boxes, doors, drawers, and hardware.

 Please feel free to schedule a FREE consultation, and I will absolutely provide the best solution right there with you!